Irreversible entropy production, from quantum to classical: Information-theoretic aspects

+where $\tilde{\rho}_E = \sum_k p_k \rho_{E|k}'$.
+If the measurement is performed on the initial eigenbasis of $\rho_E$, it then follows that $\Phi_c = \Phi$ (even though $\tilde{\rho}_E \neq \rho_E'$).
 This result has a clear and beautiful physical interpretation: the entropy flux refers only to the flow of information to the environment.
 It should therefore be independent on whether or not we condition on any measurement outcomes.
 The flux should therefore only change if there is backaction from the measurement.
 In other words, the difference $\Phi_c - \Phi$ has nothing to do with the system nor the $SE$ interaction, but only with the backaction caused by the measurement.
-For this reason, we henceforth assume that the measurement backaction on the environment is null, so that $\tilde{\rho}_E = \rho_E'$ and $\Phi_c = \Phi$.
+For this reason, we henceforth assume that the measurement is such that $\Phi_c = \Phi$.
 Interestingly, this assumption has also been used implicitly in Ref~\cite{Breuer2003}, which defines entropy production from the perspective of quantum jump trajectories.
-We also mention that even if $\tilde{\rho}_E = \rho_E'$, there will still be, in general, a backaction on the global state $\rho_{SE}'$.

 Using $\Phi_c = \Phi$ in Eq.~(\ref{info_cond_sigma_def}) and comparing with Eq.~(\ref{Qgen_sigma_phi}) allows one to conclude that

 where